M-Link EdgeXMPP Boundary Guard

 - Security Label Checks.
 Access control is applied based on a Governing Security Policy, Security Label on the XMPP message, and Security Clearance associated with source and/or destination.

-- Security Label Transformation.
+- Security Label Relabeling.
 Security Labels are mapped to a Security Policy associated with the destination, using label equivalence mappings defined within the Security Policy.
 If XEP-0258 is used, the original label may be retained along with the new one, which is generally desirable.

 - Blocking of file transfer, by blocking in band file transfer and standardized file transfer requests.